Note: you might also be interested in Long Island Beaches for a photo tour of some other sprawling sands in Nassau and Suffolk Counties.

 Stroll on the sand, enjoy the water during the summertime, or amble across the promenade as you view the waterfront.
 The 60-acre park is adjacent to the beachfront property and offers a variety of courts for games including handball, basketball, and paddleball.
 There are also shuffleboard courts and areas for playing horseshoes.
 You can jog around the course, and there are picnic areas where you can relax and have a meal or even barbecue your food, and a playground for the kids.

 There is also a boat ramp, a bathhouse, a fishing pier and much more for visitors.

 Please note that all of these facilities are for residents, and non-residents are required to pay a fee to enter the beach and other areas.
 To use the fields and picnic areas, permits are required.
 There are also parking fees to visit this beach and park.
 (Season parking permits are available for all Nassau County residents, or you may pay a daily fee.)

-During the summer, there are FREE concerts here and at other Town of North Hempstead parks.
+During the summer, there are free concerts here and in other Town of North Hempstead parks.

 North Hempstead Beach Park is located at 175 West Shore Road, Port Washington, New York.
 (Note: if you are using your GPS to find the beach park, please enter "175 West Shore Road, ROSLYN, New York" to get directions.)
 For more information, please call (516) 869-6311, or call Nassau County's general number at 311.